-A critical unresolved issue involves the xdg-desktop-portal daemon, which centralises file-chooser interfaces across desktop environments.
-By handling file operations on behalf of requesting processes via D-Bus,4 the daemon obscures the original process, undermining ICFS's granular access control.
+A functional limitation arises with the xdg-desktop-portal daemon, which centralises file-chooser interfaces across desktop environments to streamline user interactions.
+By design, this daemon handles file operations on behalf of requesting processes via D-Bus, acting as an intermediary that abstracts filesystem access.
+While this improves compatibility and user experience, it introduces a challenge for ICFS: the daemon obscures the identity of the originating process, making it difficult to enforce granular access control tied to specific applications.